web

 • any other separately identifiable amounts.

-This means the base rate of pay doesn't include casual loading.
+This means the base rate doesn't include casual loading.

-It's important to check the terms of each agreement, as some agreements include a definition of what's included in the base rate of pay.
+It's important to check the terms of each agreement, as some agreements include a definition of what's included in the base rate.

 Sometimes it's not clear what the base rate in an agreement is.
 For example, some agreements include higher loaded rates of pay that are paid to employees for all hours worked.
 The loaded rate may include penalties, loadings and allowances.

-If the agreement provides a loaded rate and the base rate can't be separately identified, then the loaded rate will be used as the base rate of pay for comparison.
+If the agreement provides a loaded rate and the base rate can't be separately identified, then the loaded rate will be used as the base rate for comparison.

 The FWC's Online Learning Portal has more information about enterprise agreements and employee pay and entitlements.

-If the agreement base rate falls below the relevant award or national minimum wage order base rate of pay, the award or order rate will replace the agreement rate.
+If the agreement base rate falls below the relevant award or national minimum wage order base rate, the award or order rate will replace the agreement rate.

 The Annual Wage Review doesn't automatically apply to agreements.